-Llarimar’s chair squeaked, and Lightsong opened his eyes to find the priest regarding him.
-The priest didn’t, however, chastise Lightsong for his levity, or even ask how he could be so flippant about things.
-Llarimar reached down, putting his headdress back on.
+Llarimar’s sighed, and Lightsong opened his eyes to find the priest regarding him.
+The priest didn’t, however, chastise Lightsong for his levity.
+Llarimar just reached down, putting his headdress back on.

-He was the priest, Lightsong the God.
+Llarimar was the priest; Lightsong the God.
 There would be no questioning of motives, no rebukes, no demands.
 If Lightsong gave a command, or even an implication, they would all do exactly as he said.

 Sometimes, that terrified him.